Grand Trunk Western 6039: Preservation

-After sitting in storage for a few months, No. 6039 was sold for $7,425 on June 17, 1959, to seafood magnate and steam locomotive enthusiast F. Nelson Blount.
+After sitting in storage for a few months, No. 6039 was sold for $7,425 (equal to $ today) on June 17, 1959, to seafood magnate and steam locomotive enthusiast F. Nelson Blount.
 Blount wanted the locomotive to be shipped to Wakefield, Massachusetts to be exhibited at the Pleasure Island amusement park, but it ended up being put in storage in St. Albans, instead.

 In 1960, No. 6039 was moved to Riverside, to become an exhibit of Blount's new Steamtown, U.S.A. collection.
 The following year, it was moved again to North Walpole, New Hampshire, due to the increase in size of the collection of locomotives and rolling stock.
 The locomotive was also repainted with a light grey smokebox and a solid black number plate, and it was put on display at North Walpole in front of Maine Central No. 519 and behind Boston and Maine 4-6-2 No. 3713.

 In 1965, the collection was moved again across the Connecticut River to Bellows Falls, and No. 6039 found itself on display on Vermont soil again.
 There, it was repainted again with the smokebox becoming black again.
 In 1984, No. 6039 was moved along with the rest of the Steamtown collection to Scranton, Pennsylvania, but the locomotive's cylinder castings became damaged during the move.
 The locomotive was then stored in the Ex-Delaware, Lackawanna and Western yard with other locomotives of the collection, until 1998, when it was given another repaint to become more presentable to the public.
 It was subsequently put on display next to the new Steamtown National Historic Site's parking lot behind Reading 4-8-4 No. 2124.

 In June 2010, No. 6039 was removed from display and towed to Steamtown's back shops to await for another cosmetic restoration that wouldn't come until October the following year.
 The piping and jacketing were removed so that the underlying asbestos could be safely disposed of.
 After the new shiny black sheet of boiler jacketing was replaced, Steamtown's boilermaker, Mark St Aubin, took two and a half days to reassemble the piping.
 The locomotive was subsequently moved out of the back shops to remain on display on various parts of Steamtown property.
 As of 2023, No. 6039 gets meticulously taken care of while occasionally being moved around for public display with occasional night photo sessions taking place around it.